fwcd/drum/README.md

   * `@stdout`
 * A dash `-`, synonymous with `@stdin` and `@stdout`, depending on usage

+> [!NOTE]
-> Note that if the source is folder-like, i.e. includes multiple playlists, the destination has to be folder-like too.
+> If the source is folder-like, i.e. includes multiple playlists, the destination has to be folder-like too.
 (The reverse is not true though.)

 ### Examples